Piroddi/aws-codecommit-pr-workflow/README.md

 # aws-codecommit-pr-workflow
-A simple cicd workflow, to trigger codebuild, when the creation or change of a codecommit pull request is done.
+A cicd workflow, to trigger codebuild, when the creation or change of a codecommit pull request is done.

+The following values in deployment folder need to be updated in order to run terraform:

+<<ACCOUNT NO>>
+<<REGION>>